wachka06/newsapp/README.md

 # Dia & Co.
-Homework Note
+Homework

 ![Image of Mainpage](https://github.com/wachka06/dia-co-homework/blob/master/src/img/diaco_screen.jpg)

+## Description

+This app allows a user to search [NewsAPI](https://newsapi.org/) for articles about a topic, which the user types in a searchbar.
+The user may then choose a sort option, sorting the news results by date, relevance or popularity.
+The results are displayed on the app in an appropriate format for the user's device.

-### Description
+### What I improved...

-This app allows the user to input a radius, a latitude, a longitude, and a budget for donations to a sportsleague.
-It returns the maximum number of results within the specified radius within the specified budget.

-For calculating distance, a function from https://www.geodatasource.com/developers/javascript was borrowed.
-This URL contains additional documentation.
-However, it is important to note that east longitudes are positive (so west are negative), and south longitudes are negative (so north longitudes are positive).

-Included is a JSON file with 5 sample amounts based on the information provided with the challenge.
-Latitudes and longitudes have been added within the near geographic proximity of Seattle, WA as sample data.
-The JSON data contains 5 properties: id, name, latitude, longitude, budget.
+- Added a scroll back to top button in order to go back to the top smoothly on mobile.
+- Placed the Search Bar at the bottom of the page on mobile, since it's closer to the user's fingers.
+- Implemented app without using class components for the readability and the fast rendering.

+### How I might improve the app if I were to complete it

+- Add Jest test
+- Add No Results Found page when the user cannot get any results

-### Technologies
+## Technologies

 Project is created with:

 - React version: 16.13.1
 - Node.js version: v11.13.0
+- npm version: 6.13.7

-### Project setup
+## Project setup

 To run this project, install it locally and using npm: